|

 - When you have inhaled fully, hold your breath for another

-should be just a comfortable pause.
-Do not do it until you are blue in the
+four seconds, again counting to yourself, 'One and two and three and four'.
+It should be just a comfortable pause.
+Please do not do it until you are blue in the face.

 - Exhale

-Now do as follows
+Now do as follows:

-- Inhale - Breathe in fully.
+- Inhale - Breath in fully.

 - Hold breath - Hold it very briefly.